memphis2coder/Y-Search/README.md

 Hello,

-This is my React app I made to search for local resturants using the Yelp Fusion Api, ENJOY.
+This is my React app I made to search for local restaurants using the Yelp Fusion Api, ENJOY.